Alam1n/Anomaly-Detection-in-Health-care-providers-Dataset/README.md

 # Anomaly-Detection-in-Health-care-providers-Dataset
 This project involves detecting anomalies in healthcare providers' datasets using the Isolation Forest algorithm.
 The Isolation Forest algorithm is particularly effective for identifying outliers or anomalies in high-dimensional datasets.

+Link to the dataset on kaggle: [Healthcare Providers Data For Anomaly Detection](https://www.kaggle.com/datasets/tamilsel/healthcare-providers-data)

 ### Key Features
 * Model: Isolation Forest
 * Contamination: 0.01 (Assumed proportion of outliers in the dataset)